jondkelley/eco_aprs_weather/README.md

 This will send your weather reports straight the internet's APRS-IS backend service.
 It's what most people do.
 You can add an additional `PBEACON` line and change `sendto=IG` to `sendto=0` to send to the first radio channel in direwolf.
 This would internet TX and TX over RF with a weather telemetry packet.
 These can be received by APRS/WX-aware radios like Kenwood's or maybe some Yaesu's.

+##### Other APRS Software

+I don't know what other APRS software accepts `wxnow.txt` and can report telemetry.
+That's where you come in!

+Contact me thru QRZ (N5IPT) and write up some instructions and I can post them here.
+You will recieve credit unless you explicitly ask not to.

+If you know how to use Github and can make a Pull Request, even better!